 A tutor is a U.S.E. staff member who is assigned to guide a group of students during a certain period of their study.
-Your first year tutor will be your teacher of the tutorial sessions in the Multidisciplinary Economics (MDE) course, one of the two courses in the first period.
+Your first year tutor will be your teacher of the tutorial sessions in the course Introduction to Economics and Business Economics, one of the two courses in the first period.
 He/she will not only teach about the content of the course, but will also pay attention to academic and study skills and personal development.
 Beside your tutor, you will have a mentor.
-The mentor is a senior U.S.E. student assigned to a group of freshmen students to assist and advise them to become as soon as possible acquainted with their study, the U.S.E. organization and student life in general.
+The mentor is a senior U.S.E. student assigned to a group of freshmen students to assist and advise them to become familiar with their study, the U.S.E. organization and student life in general.

 - Bachelor Tutor (as of the 2nd year)

 After the first year you will get a new tutor.
 This tutor is a U.S.E. staff member and is not connected to one specific course.